Enteucha acetosae

 Enteucha acetosae, the pygmy sorrel moth, is a moth of the family Nepticulidae found in Europe.
 It is one of the smallest moths in the world with some having a wingspan of only 3mm.
 The larvae mine the leaves of docks (Rumex species), leaving bright red tissue around the mines.

 Life history

 The wingspan is 3–4 mm. (one of the world's smallest moths).
 The head is fuscous to blackish.
-Antennal eyecaps whitish.
-Forewings shining bronze; a broad shining silvery fascia at 3/4, preceded by a fuscous suffusion apical area beyond this rather dark purplish-fuscous.
-Hindwings grey.
+The antennal eyecaps are whitish.
+The forewings are shining bronze with a broad shining silvery fascia at 3/4, preceded by a fuscous suffusion.
+The apical area beyond this rather dark purplish-fuscous.
+The hindwings are grey.